matthias-reis/carda-gatsby/content/articles/2021/04/crippled-black-phoenix-painful-reminder-en.md

 typeName: Review
 title: Crippled Black Phoenix cover "Painful Reminder"
 subTitle: In loving memory of SNFU singer Mr. Chi Pig
-seoTitle: Crippled Black Phoenix cover „Painful Reminder“ in loving memory of SNFU singer Mr. Chi Pig
+seoTitle: Crippled Black Phoenix cover "Painful Reminder" in loving memory of SNFU singer Mr. Chi Pig
 description: Crippled Black Phoenix have just released their new single "Painful Reminder".
   It is a cover version of the SNFU song.
 It is their first recording with their new